department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 - Losing someone close to you
 - Feeling that someone is taking advantage of or mistreating you in a relationship

-You may want to talk to a social worker if you need help with things like:
+**You may want to talk to a social worker if you'd like help with practical needs like:**

 - Applying for VA, Social Security, or other government or community benefits
 - Getting financial assistance